hypervel/hypervel.org/docs/docs/queues.md

 php artisan queue:work redis --tries=3
 ```

-Using the `--backoff` option, you may specify how many seconds Laravel Hyperf should wait before retrying a job that has encountered an exception.
+Using the `--backoff` option, you may specify how many seconds Hypervel should wait before retrying a job that has encountered an exception.
 By default, a job is immediately released back onto the queue so that it may be attempted again:

 ```shell:no-line-numbers
 php artisan queue:work redis --tries=3 --backoff=3
 ```

-If you would like to configure how many seconds Laravel Hyperf should wait before retrying a job that has encountered an exception on a per-job basis, you may do so by defining a `backoff` property on your job class:
+If you would like to configure how many seconds Hypervel should wait before retrying a job that has encountered an exception on a per-job basis, you may do so by defining a `backoff` property on your job class:

 ```php
 /**